 Although we have always built our team meetings around our weekly reports, this time we made sure to move on to important issues and not repeat anything that was already said in the document.
-In addition, we used the tools from the fun interactive Team Meeting Toolbox to improve productivity and commit to efficient meetings.
+In addition, we used the tools provided in the fun interactive Team Meeting Toolbox.
+This helped improve productivity and commit to efficiency.
 Taking into consideration the little changes we made, we were able to spot the difference.

 One week might be small period to spot a positive trend that is here to stay, but we are being hopeful.
 We will definitely keep you updated when a month or even two have passed and we've been able to keep up the strict policy.
 As for now, comparing our weekly dashboards, it is clear that the previous week has been more productive.